4 Individual package information

-Clicking on a package in search results or in a universe overview will lead you to the homepage for that package.
-You can also link to this page directly via the url https://{owner}.r-universe.dev/{package}
+Clicking on a package in search results or in a universe overview will take you to the homepage for that package.
+You can also link to this page directly using the url https://{owner}.r-universe.dev/{package}

 .